-ArchiTerraPlus toolbox is divided in four phases of work and two additional procedures often used during the work.
+ArchiTerraPlus toolbox is revised, now it is in Archicad style, and it is possible to dock vertically on left and right sides of Archicad work area.
+It is also divided in four phases of work and two additional procedures often used during the work.